elizagamedev/mujmap/README.md

 goes into more detail.

 ## Quirks to be aware of
--   mujmap will silently fail to apply any tags that do not correspond to a keyword or a mailbox on the server.
-Likewise, if a message is changed on the remote and synchronized with a notmuch message with tags that don't correspond with anything on the remote, they will be removed.

-    In other words, please manually make mailboxes for your tags until automatic mailbox creation is implemented.

 -   If you change any of the "tag" options in the config file *after* you already have a working setup, be sure to heed the warning in the example config file and follow the instructions!